Communicating Communism: Social Spaces and the Creation of a “Progressive” Public Sphere in Kerala, India.

 This paper borrows from Lefebvre’s theory on the production of (social) spaces to focus on the everyday spaces as being important in communicating an ideology at a given time and space.
 Doing so would, on the one hand, bring space into analysis, while on the other it also allows for human experience as being considered central to understanding society, especially in extremely diverse and hierarchical societies like India (Guru and Sarukkai 2012; Guru and Sarukkai 2019; Mohan 2016).

 Fuchs (2019) has made a similar argument recently, pointing out that Lefebvre's humanist Marxism and the emphasis on human experience and social spaces can contribute to the foundations of a theory of communication.
-Here, I look at the case of the south Indian state of Kerala, which has had a dominant presence of the political left in the mainstream public sphere since the 1930s onwards.
+Here, I look at the case of the south Indian state of Kerala, where the political left has dominated the mainstream public sphere since the 1930s onwards.
 For a revolution to be successful, it must create a new (social) space.
 When an ideology – any ideology – influences social relations in a society, it does so by producing new spaces or appropriating existing spaces.
 What then can be said of the spatiality of socialism?
 As Lefebvre asks, “has state socialism produced a space of its own?”
 (Lefebvre 1991, 54).
 What role did (social) spaces play in communicating socialism in twentieth-century Kerala?
 How have these spaces transformed in the twenty-first century, and how must the left-parties respond?
 These are the questions I address in this paper.

 Representations of space in traditional caste society were the exclusive privilege of the upper castes.
 They in fact conceived and controlled it.
 Absolute control over space in the caste order that denied freedom to the slave castes was accomplished by exerting control over their spatial mobility.
 Stuck in the places where they lived, in most cases on the banks of rice fields or the borders of the landlords’ farms, the immutability of space was the experience of slaves.